|The Frankfurt-Tipp rating:|

-The 12-year-old Stet (Garrett Wareing) is truly not an easy student.
-But the boy has a first-class musical talent, which his teacher (Debra Winger) wants to encourage.
-After the accidental death of Stets Mutter, the boy is to move to the most renowned choir school in the country, where his talent can be developed and he can learn respect and responsibility at the same time.
-Through the influence of his father (Josh Lucas), whom Stet only gets to know after his mother's death, the boy gets the coveted place.
-But the energetic choirmaster Carvelle (Dustin Hoffman) doesn't really want to believe that Stet has the necessary dedication to meet the demands of the school.
-But in spite of all resistance, not only his love for music grows in him, but also his belief in himself.
-Stet seems to have finally arrived on the right track - until an evil prank of his classmates could destroy everything...
+12-year-old Stet (Garrett Wareing) is truly no easy student.
+But the boy has top-notch musical talent that his teacher (Debra Winger) is eager to nurture.
+After the accidental death of Stet's mother, the boy is to transfer to the most prestigious choir school in the country, where his talent can be developed while also learning respect and responsibility.
+Through the influence of his father (Josh Lucas), whom Stet only meets after his mother's death, the boy gets the coveted spot.
+But energetic choir director Carvelle (Dustin Hoffman) is reluctant to believe that Stet can muster the dedication necessary to live up to the school's standards.
+But against all odds, he grows not only a love for music, but also a belief in himself.
+Stet seems to have finally arrived on the right path - until a nasty prank by his classmates could ruin everything...

-Whoever gets involved in simply getting a nice story with the typical "you can do it" moral offered, could be enchanted by this choral fairy tale.
-This is ensured not only by the music and the atmospheric visual language, but also by a wonderful Dustin Hoffman and Garrett Wareing, a new discovery as usual.
-Even if you notice on closer inspection that the boy was doubled in the vocal scenes, his acting performance is really convincing overall.
-Yes, Stet is the cliché of a rebellious boy who, through his love of music, turns into a true model pupil.
-But Wareing succeeds in making this character interesting and likeable, so that as a spectator you are feverish with your fate.
+Those who are prepared to simply be treated to a beautiful story with the typical you-can-do-it morality might well be charmed by this choral fairy tale.
+Besides the music and the atmospheric imagery, this is also ensured by a wonderful Dustin Hoffman as usual and new discovery Garrett Wareing.
+Even though if you look closely you'll notice that the boy has been doubled in the singing scenes, his acting is still really convincing overall.
+Yes, Stet is the stereotype of a rebellious boy who transforms into a true model student through his love of music.
+But Wareing still manages to make this character interesting and sympathetic, so that as an audience member you definitely sympathize with his fate.